espressomd/espresso/doc/sphinx/inter.rst

 :class:`espressomd.electrostatics.P3M_GPU`

-Required paramters:
+Required parameters:
     * bjerrum_length
     * accuracy

 The GPU implementation of P3M calculates the far field portion on the GPU.
-It uses the same parameters and interface funcionality as the CPU version of the solver.
+It uses the same parameters and interface functionality as the CPU version of the solver.
 It should be noted that this does not always provide significant increase in performance.
 Furthermore it computes the far field interactions with only single precision which limits the maximum precision.
 The algorithm